Controllers

 Impedance Control

-Joint-space impedance control implements a spring-damper system in joint space:
+Joint-space impedance control implements a spring-damper system:

 \[\tau = K_{\text{p}} (\mathbf{q}_{\text{desired}} - \mathbf{q}) - K_{\text{d}} \dot{\mathbf{q}}\]